Maltipoo vs Maltese: Complete Comparison (2026)

 Health and Lifespan Comparison

 Maltipoo has a typical lifespan of 12-16 years, while Maltese lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Maltipoo is predisposed to Orthopedic Conditions, Eye & Dental Issues, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Maltipoo is predisposed to orthopedic problems, Eye & Dental Issues, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Maltese faces its own health challenges including Dental Issues, Joint Issues, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar predisposition counts, different specific risks, different management requirements.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health